codecov/test-results-action/README.md

+## ⚠️ Deprecation Warning ⚠️

+This Action causes issues for users uploading test analytics to Codecov and will be deprecated in favor of the [Codecov action](https://github.com/codecov/codecov-action).
+To migrate to using this action, replace `codecov/test-results-action@v?` in your CI pipeline with `codecov/codecov-action@v5` and add `report-type: test_results` as a parameter.

 ## Usage

 Currently, the Action will identify linux, macos, and windows runners.
 However, the Action may misidentify other architectures.
 The OS can be specified as